[sc name=”6789″][/sc]

 How to Calculate the Cost of Equity (CAPM Formula)

-The most widely used formula for calculating cost of equity capital is the Capital Asset Pricing Model (CAPM).
+The most widely used formula for calculating the cost of equity capital is the Capital Asset Pricing Model (CAPM).

 Cost of Equity=Rf+β(RmRf)